denten-books/plain-text/plain-text.md

 made of silicone or of stone.

-It is a commonplace sentiment now that the printing press brought with it the Protestant Reformation [@dittmar, @febvre-martin2010, @mcluhan1962,
+It is a commonplace sentiment now that the printing press brought with it the Protestant Reformation [@dittmar_information_2011, @febvre_coming_2010,
-@eisenstein1979].
+@mcluhan_gutenberg_1962, @eisenberg_word_1992].
 Movable type is responsible for at least a part of that story.
 The mechanization of print is what turned writing from an autographic into a supremely allographic art.
 The Gutenberg press helped place a copy of the bible into the hands of every ordinary believer.
 That meant also minimizing the role of the priest as a privileged interpreter.
-Without books in hand Martin Luther could not have written "all who are in the church are priests [@luther1957]."
+Without books in hand Martin Luther could not have written "all who are in the church are priests [@hillerbrand_protestant_2009]."
 Movable type lifted text from rarefied media of leather and parchment.
-But until well into the middle of the 20th century, the printing press remained in the realm of big technology: expensive, centralized, unwieldy, and relatively easy to suppress.
+But until well into the middle of the 20th century, the printing press remained in the realm of big
+technology: expensive, centralized, unwieldy, and relatively easy to suppress.
 The liberatory potential of media independence comes into its full fruition after the age of the typewriter.
 After a historically brief flowering in the wild, our daily textual practice is once again in danger of returning to controlled, media-bound, and tightly-regulated conditions of existence.

 At least two important technological developments in the early 20th century aided in the liberation of text from its material contexts.
 The first is the